Homegear/python3-homegear/README.md

 sudo python3 setup.py install
 ```

+## Methods

+There is only one object available: `Homegear`.
+It takes two parameters in it's constructor: The path to the Homegear IPC socket (`/var/run/homegear/homegearIPC.sock` by default) and a callback method.
+The callback method is executed when a device variable is updated in Homegear.
+On instantiation the class waits until it is connected succesfully to Homegear.
+After 2 seconds it returns even if there is no connection.
+To check, if the object is still connected, you can call `connected()`.
+Apart from this method, you can call all RPC methods available in Homegear.

 ## Usage example

-Basically there is the Homegear object which takes two parameters on instantiation: The path to the Homegear IPC socket (`/var/run/homegear/homegearIPC.sock` by default) and a callback method.
-The callback method is executed when a device variable is updated in Homegear.
 A minimal example:

 ```
 from homegear import Homegear